noclat/R76/readme.md

 	RUN callback

-# Tips
+## Tips
-## Syntax sensibility
+### Syntax sensibility
-Any path you’ll have to write (in url() function and the configuration methods) are parsed to prevent from any bug occuring with the ‘slash’ character confusing use.
+Any path you will have to write (in `url()` helper and the configuration methods) are parsed to prevent from any bug occuring with the ‘slash’ character confusing use.
 So you can both write `/path/` or `path/`, and even `path`.
-**Warning**: paths on CALL parameters aren’t parsed.
+**Warning**: paths on `CALL` parameters aren’t parsed.

-In the configuration command lines, you can use as much inline spacing/tabs characters as you want between the values, except around a ‘|’ separators in ROUTE commands.
+In the configuration command lines, you can use as much inline spacing/tabs characters as you want between the values, except around a ‘|’ separators in
+`ROUTE` commands.

 Commands are not case sensitive, but paths are.

 The URLs could be written both **with or without any extension**. `//example.com/sitemap` and `//example.com/sitemap.xml` are equaly regarded by the framework.
-Make sure the extension doesn't appear in the ROUTE command.
+Make sure the extension doesn't appear in `ROUTE` commands.

-## Callbacks
+### Callbacks
 Callbacks could be files, anonymous functions, and function or method names.
 If it’s a file, it will just be included (and executed).
 If it’s a function or a method name, just pass the name, without the parenthesis.
 Examples: `load`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.

 **Note**: use `return false;` in a callback to cancel it and trigger the default callback instead.

 **Warning**: callbacks in a configuration file can not be anonymous functions since it's a string.

-## GET parameters
+### GET parameters
 GET parameters aren’t part of the route.
 Any callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
 You can access those parameters in your code to make changes according to their values.

-Note: GET parameters will be automatically rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using $_GET superglobal.
+Note: GET parameters will be automatically rewrited from `?key=value&key2=value2` to `/key:value/key2:value2`, but still available using `$_GET` superglobal.

-##  Before and after route callbacks
+### Before and after route callbacks
 You can simply call before and after route callbacks by using this trick:

 	<?php